 Decorating eggs for Easter is a tradition that dates back to the 13th century.
-One explanation for the tradition is that eggs used to be a forbidden food during the Lenten season, so people would hand paint eggs to mark the end of the penance and fasting period; then eat them on Easter as a celebration.
+One explanation for the tradition is that eggs used to be a forbidden food for the duration of Lent (aka the Lenten season).
+People would hand paint eggs to mark the end of the penance and fasting period; then eat them on Easter as a celebration.

 ORIGIN OF THE EASTER EGG HUNT

 Easter egg hunts and rolls are somewhat popular traditions.
 The annual White House Easter Egg Roll across the White House lawn happens on the Monday after Easter.
 The first official White House egg roll was in 1878, when Rutherford B. Hayes was president.
 While the event has no religious origin significance, some consider egg rolling to be symbolic.
-The rolling of the egg can be seen as the rolling away of the stone blocking Jesus’ tomb being rolled away, leading to his resurrection.
+The rolling of the egg can be seen as the rolling away of the stone blocking Jesus’ tomb during his resurrection.
 We love the Easter Egg Hunt!